 Mount Royal is an attraction in Montreal in all seasons.
 In summertime it's a cool airy refuge from the heat of the city, in autumn the changing colours of the trees are a joy, and in winter there's a range of sports from cross-country skiing and snowshoeing to skating and tobogganing or inner-tubing down the slopes.

 The top of Mount Royal is divided between the park and two large cemeteries, the Catholic Notre-Dame-des-Neiges cemetery and the nondenominational Mount Royal cemetery.
 Both of these can be interesting walks: together they form a necropolis among the largest in the world.

-The Olympic Stadium was built for Montreal's 1976 Summer Olympics and is used today for occasional sports events, major trade shows and concerts.
+The Olympic Stadium was built for Montreal's 1976 Summer Olympics and is used today for occasional sports events and concerts.
 An elevator ascends the world's tallest inclined tower to a lookout on top; tickets are for sale at the base.
 The stadium is one of Montreal's most curious pieces of architecture and is accompanied by the Biodome (a building originally used for cycle racing during the 1976 games, now a kind of indoor zoo), shown at left above.

 Across Pie-IX from the stadium is Château Dufresne, built as a grand mansion and now sometimes used for museum exhibits.
-The Olympic park also contains Saputo Stadium, home of the Impact soccer team, a brand new planetarium, a cineplex, the Maurice Richard arena, and also an internationally known, if unofficial, skateboarding venue.
+The Olympic park also contains Saputo Stadium, home of the Impact soccer team, a cineplex, the Maurice Richard arena, and also an internationally known, if unofficial, skateboarding venue.